TeamWalrus/Walrus/docs/getting-started.md

 If your device supports it, writing a card is simple.

-Select the card in the wallet to be taken to its detailed information screen:
+Select the card in your wallet to be taken to its detailed information screen:

 <img src="/assets/view-card.png" class="screenshot sized-screenshot">